 If a body is able to exert an influence into the space around itself, it is said to possess a field about its position.
 This means that a force that is able to create a confined area where the effect of that particular force can be felt is known as a field force.
-Electric, magnetic, and gravitational force are the forces in nature that are capable of developing a field.
-The field generated by the force cannot be directly seen by naked eyes but its effect can be felt and a virtual graph can be drawn easily.
+Electric, magnetic, and gravitational forces are the forces in nature that are capable of developing a field.
+The field generated by the force cannot be directly seen with the naked eye, but its effect can be felt, and a virtual graph can be drawn easily.
 In other words, a force field can be considered as a map of the force in an open area where the effect of the force can be experienced.
 Most field forces existing in nature possess a vector field that has a particular magnitude as well as a direction.
 For example, an electric field is a field present around an electric charge.
-On bringing a charged or an uncharged body in a location where an electric field is known to be present, the secondary body is much likely to experience a force of attraction or repulsion depending on the nature of the charge present on the body and the field.
-Similarly, a body possessing mass is subjected to a field around itself that tends to pull it towards the center of the earth.
+On bringing a charged or an uncharged body in a location where an electric field is known to be present, it is much likely to experience a force of attraction or repulsion depending on the nature of the charge present on the body and the field.
+Similarly, a body possessing mass is subjected to a field around itself that tends to pull it towards the centre of the earth.
 This field is nothing but the gravitational field offered by the force of gravity present on the earth.
 It has been experimentally verified that the field developed due to the force of gravity only exerts a force of attraction on the matter and not the force of repulsion.

 Examples of Field Forces